svetstoykov/Redisboard.NET/README.md

 }
 ```

-We are testing the most common method - getting a user with their neighbors.
+We are benchmarking the most common method - getting a entity and their neighbors with an relevant offset*

+*\*The offset says how many neighbours above and below the targeted entity we should take*

 <table>
   <thead>